Non-abelian Rees construction and pure motives: The restricted non-abelian Rees construction

 \subsection{A glimpse of the theory of tannakian hulls}

 Let $\sC$ be a pseudo-abelian rigid $K$-tensor category with ${\sC}({\bf 1}, {\bf 1}) = K$.
 If there is a fiber functor with coefficients in some extension $K'$ of $K$, then $\sC$ is integral even.
-O'Sullivan has shown that {\it the converse is true}.
+O'Sullivan has shown that {\it the converse is true} \cite[Th.
+10.10]{O'S2} (specialized to the even case).

 {We shall not use this strong result, but assume instead that there exists a fiber functor with coefficients in $K$}

 \centerline{ $ \omega: \sC \to {\rm{Vec}}_K.$ }